The van Kampen obstruction and its relatives

 \demo{Proof} Let $\H^{n-d}(\pi)$ be the Leray sheaf of the projection $\pi\:\tl X_s\i X\x X\to X$ \cite{Bre}.
 Since the simplicial deleted product $\tl X_s$ is compact, $\pi$ is closed, so the stalks $\H^{n-d}(\pi)_x\simeq H^{n-d}(X\but x)$.
 Consider the Leray spectral sequence \cite{Bre}

 Since $\H^{n-d}(\pi)=0$ for all $d\le k$, we get that $H^{2n-d}(\tl X_s)=0$ for all $d\le k$. \enddemo

-V. M. Buchstaber asked the author in September 2005, whether there is a generalization to polyhedra of the classical Penrose--Whitehead--Zeeman Theorem that $k$-connected $n$-manifolds embed in $\R^{2n-k}$ in the metastable range.
-(For a proof of this theorem see \cite{Z}, which includes Irwin's extension to codimension three.
-The author learned from A. Skopenkov that the extension of the Penrose--Whitehead--Zeeman Theorem to {\it homologically} $k$-connected manifolds has been long known to A. Haefliger and can be proved by the methods of \cite{GS}, but apparently has not been explicitly stated in the literature.)
+V. M. Buchstaber asked the author in September 2005, whether there is a generalization to polyhedra of the classical Penrose--Whitehead--Zeeman Theorem that $k$-connected PL $n$-manifolds embed in $\R^{2n-k}$ in the metastable range.
+(For a proof of this theorem see \cite{Z}, which includes Irwin's extension to codimension three. \footnote{Added in v5: Another proof, which also works for homologically $k$-connected manifolds, is given by the Haefliger--Weber Criterion 3.1 along with Lemma 8.1 and the Poincare duality $H^i(\tl X)\simeq H_{2n-i}(X\x X,\Delta_X)$; cf.\ \cite{Hae; p.\ 66}, \cite{We; Th\'eor\`eme 4}, \cite{Ad}.} The author learned from A. Skopenkov that the extension of the Penrose--Whitehead--Zeeman Theorem to {\it homologically} $k$-connected manifolds has been long known to A. Haefliger and can be proved by the methods of \cite{GS}, but apparently has not been explicitly stated in the literature.)

 One answer to Buchstaber's question is already given by Theorem 8.2.
 A minimal set of purely local and purely global conditions implying the hypothesis of Theorem 8.2 is as follows:

 \roster \item"(i)$_k$\ \ \ \ " $H^{n-d}(X)\simeq H_d(pt)$ for $d\le k$, and